Heptabase logoHeptabase

 Features available in Heptabase but not in Obsidian:

-• Infinite spatial canvas for visual knowledge organization
+• Infinite spatial whiteboards for visual mapping

 🟣 Unique to Obsidian